Port Freeport: Report of Chief of Engineers

-In the late 19th century, work began in a set of jetties but did not get completed until 1900 as the project switched from federal sponsor to private and back to federal.
+In the late 19th century, work began on a set of jetties.
+They were not completed until 1900, as the project switched from being sponsored federally to privately and back again.

 1866

-The Brazos Internal Improvement and Navigation Company was chartered by the legislature of Texas for the purpose of deepening the channel over the bar and improving the river, but after various unsuccessful effort to secure a subsidy from the State the project was abandoned about 1874.
+The Brazos Internal Improvement and Navigation Company was chartered by the legislature of Texas for the purpose of deepening the channel over the bar and improving the river, but after various unsuccessful efforts to secure a subsidy from the state the project was abandoned around 1874.